a-r-m-i-n/min/README.rst

     }

-This example configuration will strip comments and output everything in one single line.
+This is the default configuration of EXT:min.
+It will strip comments and output everything in one single line.
 You can protect code using regular expressions.
 This code will not be minified.
-The TypoScript config is automatically applied, when the extension is installed.

-During development it is recommended to keep this feature genereally enabled to spot indention sensitive code.
+During development it is recommended to keep this feature generally enabled to spot indention sensitive code.
 But in case you need to debug you could introduce a helping GET parameter **?debug=1** like this:

 ::